Servi-Car Gas/Oil Tanks

-Although less authentic than originals, replica Servi-Car gas/oil tanks are much more affordable and readily available.
-The tanks pictured here are a replacement for 1947-1973 models, but will bolt up to any 1937-1973 Harley-Davidson Servi-Car (or Solo) frame.
+Although less authentic than originals, replica Harley 45 gas and oil tanks are more affordable and readily available.
+The tanks pictured here are replacements for 1947-1973 models, and will bolt up to any 1937-1973 Harley-Davidson Servi-Car or two-wheel 45 frame.

 Original Tanks vs Aftermarket